Drainage Strategy Reports

 It is anticipated that the drainage layout would then feed back into the overall site layout so that it could be amended accordingly.

 Further details of the foul and surface water drainage arrangements are discussed in the following sections.

 Foul water drainage

-The first stage of the assessment of the options for the foul drainage of a site would be to estimate the foul flow to be discharged into the public sewer system.
-The position of the existing public sewers in the area would then be investigated and the developer services section of the water company consulted to identify a suitable point of connection.
+The first stage of the assessment of the options for the foul drainage of a site would be to determine the position of the existing public sewers in the area and estimate the foul flow from the proposed development.
+The developer services section of the water company would then be consulted to identify a suitable point of connection.